 Over the years, under various line-ups, Kay had attempted to resurrect the act with continued failure.
 The albums, however, kept on coming, giving the impression that the band was still a viable and active entity during the period.
 As a self-titled act, John Kay would recruit Kent Henry and George Biondo (both ex-Steppenwolf), with Hugh Sullivan (keyboards), Pentii Whitney Glen (drums) to release Forgotten Songs And Unsung Heroes (1972) and My Sportin' Life (1973).

 In 1974 Kay resurrected the band with Edmunton, Biondo and McJohn recruiting Bobby Cochran for guitar.
 As the newly formed group they would release Slow Flux (1974).
 After McJohn left to go solo, Hour For The Wolf (1975) was released with Andy Chapin taking over the vacant spot.
-The albums, however, showed the band as a shadow of their former self but they trudged on with Skullduggery (1976; featuring Wayne Cook on keyboards), and the remixes album Reborn To Be Wild in 1977.
-The albums only covered up the truth about the band's continuing personnel issues that lay behind and they would end off breaking up yet again.
+The albums, however, showed the band as a shadow of their former self but they trudged on with Skullduggery (1976; featuring Wayne Cook on keyboards), and the remixes album The Best of Steppenwolf: Reborn to be Wild in 1977.
+The albums only covered up the truth about the band's continuing personnel issues that lay behind and the band would end off breaking up yet again.

 Kay was on his own again.
 Now recruiting back Larry Byrom (slide guitar) with Mac McNally (guitar), Clayton Ivey (keyboards), Bob Wray (bass) and Roger Clark (drums) he would release All In Good Time (1978).

 But his name on its own didn't hold much influence so the act began to tour as John Kay And Steppenwolf in 1980 with the line-up of Michael Palmer (guitar), Brett Tuggle (keyboards), Chad Perry (bass) and Steven Palmer (drums) to release Live In London in 1981.
 Later that year he added Michael Wilk on keyboards and replaced Chad with Welton Gite on bass.
-Wolf Tracks would appear in 1983.
-With Rock & Roll Rebels (1988) considerable time had passed and it featured what should have been an entirely new line-up of Rocket Ritchote(guitar/vocals), Ron Hurst (drums/vocals) and Michael Wilk (keyboards/bass) but Rise And Shine would emerge in 1990 to equally little notice.
-Once again a long pause passed until the release of Five Fingers Discount (1997), Paradox (1998) and Feed The Fire (1998), all of which received little notice other than to critics claiming that Kay may have overstayed his welcome in the industry.
+Wolf Tracks would appear in 1982 with Paradox (1984) in tow.
+By the time Rock & Roll Rebels (1987) emerged, considerable time had passed and it featured the entirely new line-up of Rocket Ritchote(guitar/vocals), Ron Hurst (drums/vocals) and Michael Wilk (keyboards/bass) but Rise And Shine would emerge in 1990 to equally little notice other than to critics claiming that Kay may have overstayed his welcome in the industry.

 Footnote: Although a shadow of its former self, Steppenwolf is now becoming commonly accepted as the first modern heavy metal band.